build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 </br>

 > It might happen that the run fails due to errors.
-Read through the logs, to understand the issue and remediate it.
+Read through the logs to understand any issue and remediate it.
 If you get internal error, at this point it is good to check the stack deployment in the CloudFormation dashboard of AWS Management Console.
-If the CloudFormation stack has rolled back, then delete the stack manually, fix the issues and run workflow again.
+If the CloudFormation stack has rolled back, then delete the stack manually, fix the issues, and run the workflow again.
 You can find help in [Documentation for Troubleshooting](https://docs.aws.amazon.com/codecatalyst/latest/userguide/troubleshooting.html), [Premium Support center](https://support.console.aws.amazon.com/support/home#/) or [AWS re:Post](https://repost.aws/tags/TAT_2FdxcETxyhEvwsLjVZaA/amazon-code-catalyst).

 ## Make code changes with Pull Request Workflow
-Lets say you now want to make changes to the infrastructure.
-For example, we want to add a third subnet to the VPC, update LoadBalancer and Autoscaling groups to use it.
+Let's say you now want to make changes to the infrastructure.
+For example, we want to add a third subnet to the VPC, updating LoadBalancer and Autoscaling groups to use it.

 As a **best practice**, you should never make changes directly to the main branch.
-We should always create a separate branch on which changes will be done, and once these changes are approved by reviewers they will be merged with main branch.
+We should always create a separate branch on which changes will be done, and once these changes are approved by reviewers they will be merged with the main branch.
 There are many git branching strategies that you can explore and use for your specific org/team needs.

 For this blog, I am keeping it simple.
-Anytime I need to make changes, I am creating a new branch _(step2)_ and I make new changes to infrastructure here _(step3)_.
-I then create a Pull Request (PR) to merge the new branch with main branch.
+Anytime I need to make changes, I create a new branch _(step2)_ and I make new changes to infrastructure there _(step3)_.
+I then create a Pull Request (PR) to merge the new branch with the main branch.
 As shown in the image, anytime a PR is opened _(step4)_, CodeCatalyst will automatically run PR workflow to create a changeset _(step5)_.
-A ChangeSet allows you to preview how proposed changes to a stack might impact your currently running resources, you can then decide if you want to execute the changes or not.
+A ChangeSet allows you to preview how proposed changes to a stack might impact your currently running resources.
+You can then decide if you want to execute the changes or not.

-Once a reviewer approves the changes, and proceeds with merging the pull request _(step6)_, the `main_workflow` that we created earlier will automatically merge the code and deploy changes to `PreProdEnv`, my non-prod environment _(step7)_.
+Once a reviewer approves the changes and proceeds with merging the pull request _(step6)_, the `main_workflow` that we created earlier will automatically merge the code and deploy changes to `PreProdEnv`, my non-prod environment _(step7)_.
 You might have different branching strategies and more tests for your production environment deployment.

 ![Branches and workflows used in the blog](images/branching_workflows_blog_sequence.png)

-We are going to first write a PR workflow, so that anytime a new Pull request is created CodeCatalyst will first run this workflow.
+We are going to first write a PR workflow so that anytime a new Pull request is created, CodeCatalyst will first run this workflow.
 In this PR workflow, we are **NOT deploying** any changes to the PreProdEnv.
 When a PR is opened or revised, we are validating it using [super-linter](https://github.com/marketplace/actions/super-linter) and then creating a CloudFormation changeset.

-Create a new file `pr_branch.yaml` in the hidden `.codecatalyst/workflows/` directory and paste following.
+Create a new file `pr_branch.yaml` in the hidden `.codecatalyst/workflows/` directory and paste the following.

 Remember to :
 - replace the placeholder AWS account ID `123456789012` with the value of your account, and the IAM role name `main_branch_IAM_role`, if you changed it
-- if you are using your own CloudFormation template, replace the CloudFormation filename in `template`,
+- if you are using your own CloudFormation template, replace the CloudFormation filename in `template`

 </br>